Paperclipped by Jay Sankey

 Key features

-Uses a simple deck of cards and a paperclip
+Uses a standard deck of cards and a paperclip for minimal setup

 Pros